DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 * * Be able to *change* passenger type e.g. *Adult to Child, Child to Infant, Child to Adult* and vice versa
 * Search for a booking by the name of any passenger who is part of the booking
 * Give the user the option to change their password
+* Warn users when leaving a page if there are any unsaved changes

 ### Limitations